Best and Worst Times to Visit British Virgin Islands

 The best time to visit the British Virgin Islands is late spring to the middle of summer.
 But only to mid summer.

-The reason for going from late spring to mid summer is no surprise: Temperatures are warm enough to make swimming comfortable for anyone who loves to swim in the Caribbean Sea.
+The reason for going from late spring to mid summer is no surprise.
+Temperatures are warm enough to make swimming comfortable for anyone who loves to swim in the Caribbean Sea.
+It’s also one of the best times for low risk of rain.

 Warm weather doesn’t always mean it’s the best time to visit these nearby cousins of the U.S. Virgin Islands.
 The annual Caribbean hurricane season makes some of the warmest months the worst times to go.